citusdata/mongo_fdw/README.md

     the foreign table name used in the relevant `CREATE` command.
   * `enable_join_pushdown`: Similar to the server-level option, but can be configured at table level as well.
 Default is `true`.
+  * `enable_aggregate_pushdown`: Similar to the server-level option, but can be configured at table level as well.
+Default is `true`.

 The following parameters can be supplied while creating user mapping: